h2oai/datatable/docs/index.rst

 Data is everywhere.
 From the smallest photon interactions to galaxy collisions, from mouse movements on a screen to economic developments of countries, we are surrounded by the sea of information.
-Human mind cannot comprehend this data in all its complexity; since ancient times people found it much easier to reduce the dimensionality, to impose a strict order, to arrange the data points neatly on a rectangular grid: to make a **data table**.
+The human mind cannot comprehend this data in all its complexity; since ancient times people found it much easier to reduce the dimensionality, to impose a strict order, to arrange the data points neatly on a rectangular grid: to make a **data table**.

 But once the data has been collected into a table, it has been tamed.
-It may still need some grooming and exercise, essentially it is no longer scary.
-Even if it is really Big Data, with the **right tools** you can approach it, play with it, bend to your will, *master*.
+It may still need some grooming and exercise, essentially so it is no longer scary.
+Even if it is really Big Data, with the **right tools** you can approach it, play with it, bend it to your will, *master* it.

 Python ``datatable`` module is the right tool for the task.
 It is a library that implements a wide (and growing) range of operators for manipulating